 The limited liability company (LLC) tax benefits

 Like a limited partnership, an LLC provides members with pass-through taxation.
 But unlike a partnership, it combines pass-through taxation with limited liability protection for all members.

 The terms governing the LLC and its members are spelled out in an agreement called a limited liability company agreement or limited liability company operating agreement (generally known as the operating agreement).
 Like an LPA, this agreement governs the LLC in place of any default state rules.
 Members can change an operating agreement by amending it or by replacing it with an amended and restated operating agreement.

 Many venture capitalists decide to form their firm and fund entities in Delaware.
 (Likewise, many companies are incorporated in Delaware.)
 One reason for this is the robust history of decisions in Delaware state courts about business transactions.
 Those decisions interpreted Delaware rules and laws governing business transactions with more specificity than exists in other states—which gives businesspeople and lawyers more clarity on how their business decisions might be interpreted in court.
 Delaware has also streamlined the process for forming entities like limited partnerships and LLCs.

 Setting up your venture fund with Carta

-While the VC fund structure in our example above is the most common, there are many ways to set up a venture fund.
+There are many ways to start a venture capital firm and set up a venture fund.
 You might need to add even more layers of structure to accommodate regulatory rules, different types of investors (like tax-exempt investors), or entities formed in different jurisdictions, among other factors.

 Carta can guide you through designing a fund structure that makes sense for you.
 The pre-close advisory team helps emerging managers form entities, understand key concepts in their entity documents, obtain tax identification numbers, and open bank accounts.
 We also help you prepare the management company, GP, and fund agreements.